m0xpd/FLIP/README.md

 It is seen that the Bernoulli variable is almost always "1", as expected.

-However, in the practical circuit, frequency response, slew rate and "gain-bandwidth" limitations in the op-amp used as the comparator impose a limit when the threshold is placed closer to the top of the sawtooth's range.
+In the practical circuit, frequency response, slew rate and "gain-bandwidth" limitations in the op-amp used as the comparator impose a limit when the threshold is placed closer to the top of the sawtooth's range.

 The photo below shows behaviour when the threshold, 'Thres' is at about 50% of the positive range of the sawtooth.